 Offer Alternatives to Vacation Time

-All employees should have other flexible options for finding work-life balance such as the ability to work from home or another remote location, so long as they are being productive.
-Performance can often be tied to how often employees take time off to pursue other dreams, because they return to work happier and more optimistic about their jobs.
-Provide all employees with choices in how they’d like to work, including their shift check in and punch out times.
+All employees should have other flexible options for finding work-life balance, such as the ability to work from home or another remote location, so long as they are being productive.
+Performance can often be tied to how often employees take time off to pursue other dreams because they return to work happier and more optimistic about their jobs.
+Provide all employees with choices in how they’d like to work, including their shift check-in and punch-out times.

 The Benefits of Unlimited Vacation Policies for Employers

-On top of this, if human resources and the payroll departments aren’t required to track accrued vacation time, this is one less administrative task they have on their plates.
+On top of this, if human resources and the payroll departments aren’t required to track accrued vacation time, this is one less administrative task on their plates.
 They also don’t need to worry about paying out unused vacation time when an employee leaves the company.
-This provides more time to focus on other aspects of running a successful business, increasing employee engagement, and making the corporate culture better for all.
+It provides more time to focus on other aspects of running a successful business, increasing employee engagement, and making the corporate culture better for all.

 Unlimited vacation supports greater wellness in employees and their dependents, which can indirectly reduce the cost of other benefits such as health insurance, disability insurance, and employee assistance programs.
 Employees can easily take time off to address personal needs, such as heading to the doctor or dentist for routine care.
 They will be less likely to call in sick because they can take breaks when needed, and this helps increase productivity levels for the entire company.